NREL/SOEP-QSS-Test/Agenda.md

   - Working on integrating QSS support: Non-trivial
   - Issues
     - QSS doesn't generate `.mat` files yet: Do we need it to output ASCII signal files?
+    - Requires Buildings Library 10.0.0
+      - Can it be adapted to work with other versions?
+      - Number of event indicators increased => may impact QSS performance
+      - Can't use with May 2023 Buildings lib I've been using: Models use `Buildings.Controls.OBC.CDL.Reals`
-    - Radau50DE with Case960 giving: `Radau5 failed with flag -8.
+    - `Case960`` giving: `Radau5 failed with flag -8.
 At time 237157.572000.
 Message: Repeated unexpected step rejections`
+    - `DualFanDualDuct``: Radau5 failed with flag -5.
+At time 5.610175.
+Message: Maximal number of steps = 100000 exceeded
-    - Getting `timed out after 600 seconds` for CVode runs of `DataCenterDiscreteTimeControl` and `Guideline36`
+    - Getting `timed out after 600 seconds` for CVode runs of `DataCenterDiscreteTimeControl` and `Guideline36` and `DualFanDualDuct`
     - Still getting `USA_CO_Denver.Intl.AP.725650_TMY3.mos - The process cannot access the file because it is being used by another process` (during output processing)
-    - Parameters in supplied `configuration.yml` see to be too small to see scalability (or time.perf_counter() is still not measuring subprocess CPU time?)
+    - Parameters in supplied `configuration.yml` see to be too small to see scalability (or `time.perf_counter()` is still not measuring subprocess CPU time?)
   - Ideas
     - Option to name results directory (automatically?) to avoid overwriting so we can run different benchmarks at the same time
       - Could use the `.yml` config file to select a default name